PhilippLgh/JSDataViews/README.md

 JSDataViews
 ===========

-JSDataViews is a library, for querying and manipulating complex data structures.
+JSDataViews is a library for querying and manipulating complex data structures.

 Info